READING SERIES NO. 2: ULURU

-This series comprises of short texts on current topics at two levels, ranging from junior secondary to senior secondary.
+This series comprises short texts on various topics, targeting junior secondary to senior secondary.
 Students will develop reading skills, and through reading the texts, they can also develop intercultural understanding by reflecting on and exchanging their ideas.

 How To Use The Resources